 I’m mainly talking about China because I’m on the west coast.
 Foreign real estate money from Asia generally buys up more west coast real estate.
 However, in reality, China only accounts for about 6% of the total foreign volume of U.S. real estate purchases.

-The top-five foreign buyer of U.S. real estate include Canada, China, Mexico, India, and the United Kingdom.
+The top-five foreign buyers of U.S. real estate include Canada, China, Mexico, India, and the United Kingdom.
 Together, these five countries account for 29% of the $54.4 billion dollar volume of foreign buyer residential purchases from April 2020 to March 2021.
 And pent-up demand for U.S. real estate from all these countries has been building.

 To get a better idea of how stricter capital controls and COVID impacted Chinese buying of U.S. real estate, take a look at the chart below.
 It shows the total number of residential properties bought by Chinese buyers in the U.S. from 2010 – 2021.